abelviageiro/distribution/intall_instructions.md

 Use the Eclipse tools to add a plug-in, picking the one from the *apls/eclipse_plugin* directory.

 NOTE that it is important, especially on a Unix environments, that the relative position of the directories be as follows.
 This is how the Eclipse plugin finds Amzi! if it can’t access an AMZI_DIR environment variable.
-(Which is often can’t, for example, on the Mac.)
+(Which it often can’t, for example, on the Mac.)

 ```
 amzi